 Portrush is a seaside resort town near Portstewart, on the northern coast of Antrim.
-It doubles as a dormitory town for students of the nearby University of Ulster, and a popular tourist destination due to it boasting three of Northern Ireland’s eight blue flag beaches.
+A dormitory town for students of the nearby University of Ulster, it is also a very popular tourist destination.
+This is largely due to it boasting three of Northern Ireland’s eight blue flag beaches.
 Social Media portrays Portrush as a fun-filled destination for families, but is there more to it than its sandy beaches?

 Read on to find out!